flancian/garden/Flancia.md

   - In Flancia there is an [[Agora]]!
     - #pull As of the time of writing (2024) the [[Agora of Flancia]] exists digitally.
 You're likely reading this in it :)
     - It is something I dreamt, and I've been implementing slowly but surely, piece by piece.
-    - It is currently small, hosting a community of around 100 people, but, I dream of Agoras with million [[people]].
+    - It is currently small, hosting a community of around 100 people; but I dream of Agoras with [[millions of people]].
     - [[1m people]] is approximately 2000 [[bolos]] :)
     - call it [[2048]] to make it even ;)